Nuclear Museum Logo

 Los Alamos, NM

-Ellis Ryan was a staff worker at Los Alamos during the Manhattan Project.
+Eugene DiSabatino (1922-2012) was a member of the Special Engineer Detachment at Los Alamos during the Manhattan Project.